 The residual benefits will be used to support our community projects in applying the ten principles in four interconnected program areas: arts, culture, civic involvement and education.

-5.6 I do have tickets for the (WtSS) event, but no parking/ campervan ticket – and I need that after all.
-I’m not able to buy this in the ticket shop.
+5.2 I do have tickets for the (WtSS) event, but no parking/ campervan ticket – and I need that after all.
 What do I do now?

-Yes you can, although we are sorry to see that you will not share this experience with us… If you want to transfer the ticket to another name (for face value or a gift, of course; remember those 10 principles?), Please fill out this form.
+Yes you can, although we are sorry to see that you will not share this experience with us… If you want to sell or gift the ticket to someone else, you can do so.
+For face value, ofcourse- remember the Ten Principles ;-)?

 6.1 Are there any other Burning Man Netherlands events?

-Yes, besides the Burning Man NL “Where the Sheep Sleep” event, there is the Dutch Decompression, Art Gala, Equinox, and Event Participation and the Burning Man Pub in Amsterdam.
+Yes, besides the Burning Man NL “Where the Sheep Sleep” event, there is the Dutch Decompression, Art Jump, Equinox, and Event Participation and the Burning Man Pub in Amsterdam, Rotterdam, The Hague and Wageningen.
 They will all be announced on our Facebook page, and of course on our website.